 - Establishing connection with the cloud

-- Connecting the cloud with the user interface or dashboard
+- Connecting the IoT cloud with the user interface or dashboard

-- Demonstrating the PoC to all the stakeholders responsible for approving the PoC of the IoT project.
+- Demonstrating the PoC to all the stakeholders responsible for approval of the IoT project.

 Q6.
 Can you share some examples to explain more about custom module development for the PoC?

-Sagar: For example, you want to build an intelligent sensor node and you may have to build a custom gateway which will cater to a specific protocol.
-Gateways are much lesser of problem, but, most of the time when it will comes to intelligent sensor node the data collection point varies with the application.
-It could be as simple measuring the temperature and humidity or it could be very complex like measuring the flow and quality of the fuel/oil.
+Sagar: Consider an example project in which you want to build an intelligent sensor node and a custom gateway which will cater to a specific protocol.
+Gateways are not much of a problem; but most of the time when it will comes to intelligent sensor node, the data collection point varies with the application.
+It could be as simple as measuring temperature and humidity, or it could be very complex like measuring the flow and quality of fuel/oil.

-Based on the complexity you can choose right hardware sensors and custom build the intelligent sensor module and also plug in all those communication related protocols and build the Pilot project.
+Based on the complexity you can choose the right hardware sensors and custom-build the intelligent sensor module.
+You can also plug in all the communication related protocols and build the Pilot project.

-Sagar: I would say, during the PoC design and development phase you may feed some data for simulation.
+Sagar: I would say, during the PoC design and development phase you may feed some data through simulation.
 But during demonstration of the PoC, one should fetch the data from the real working environment.
 Usability will be a question if we use the simulated data so it’s better to use the actual data from the real operating conditions.
-So,At the end, we have to make sure that we don’t harm the regular production so we take care of all the rapid prototyping.

 Q8.
 Ideally, how long does it take to develop a PoC for IoT applications?

-Sagar: The general perception about the IOT development projects are that they can be completed within 3 to 4 months.
+Sagar: The general perception about the IoT development projects is that they can be completed within 3 to 4 months.
 But in practice, what we have seen is that it takes at least 6 months for the development itself and then another 4 to 6 months for the actual validation in the field on a pilot production.
-In nutshell, it takes a good 12 to 15 months for a full-fledged implementation of IoT.
+In a nutshell, it takes a good 12 to 15 months for a full-fledged implementation of IoT.

-But with an IoT proof of concept (PoC), depending upon the complexity of the project; the minimum viability of the project can be assessed in just 2 to 4 months.
-PoC stands for Minimum Viability with Maximum Returns.
+But with an IoT Proof of Concept (PoC), depending upon the complexity of the project, the minimum viability of the project can be assessed in just 2 to 4 months.
+PoC demonstrates Minimum Viability with Maximum Returns.

 Q9.
-How do you evaluate the total cost of the project before going for a full-fledged production?
+How do you evaluate the total cost of an IoT project before going for full-fledged production?

 Q10.
-Other than the feasibility analysis & design optimization factors, what benefit does a PoC development approach for IoT projects provide to the customers wanting to implement IoT in their business?
+Other than the feasibility analysis & design optimization factors, what benefit does a PoC development approach provide to customers implementing IoT in their business?

-Sagar: One of the prominent advantages of PoC from the customer’s point of view is a chance to validate and review vendor selection, in addition to those we have already discussed.
+Sagar: In addition to the advantages we have already discussed, one of the prominent benefits of PoC from the customer’s point of view is a chance to validate and review vendor selection.
 This is one of the intangible benefits of going by the PoC way for IoT implementation.
-If before the production stage, you are not happy about the vendor, then you can always change the vendor.
-The IP right of the PoC is with the customer and hence he can approach yet another vendor if he wishes to, for final IoT project development.
+If you are not happy with the vendor before the production stage, then you can always change the vendor.
+The IP rights of the PoC is with the customer and hence he can approach yet another vendor if he wishes to, for final IoT project development.

-We thank Vidya Sagar, Head – IoT & IVI, Embitel Technologies, for sharing his valuable insights on the PoC implementation process.
+We thank Vidya Sagar, Head – IoT & Connected Cars, Embitel Technologies, for sharing his valuable insights on the PoC implementation process.